Posterior Analysis

 Effective sample size

-The second technical difficulty posed by MCMC methods is that the samples will typically be autocorrelated (or anticorrelated) within a chain.
-This increases the uncertainty of the estimation of posterior quantities of interest, such as means, variances, or quantiles; see Charles J. Geyer (2011).
+The second technical difficulty posed by MCMC methods is that the draws will typically be autocorrelated (or anticorrelated) within a chain.
+This increases (or reduces) the uncertainty of the estimation of posterior quantities of interest, such as means, variances, or quantiles; see Charles J. Geyer (2011).

 Stan estimates an effective sample size for each parameter, which plays the role in the Markov chain Monte Carlo central limit theorem (MCMC CLT) as the number of independent draws plays in the standard central limit theorem (CLT).

-Unlike most packages, the particular calculations used by Stan follow those for split-\(\hat{R}\), which involve both cross-chain (mean) and within-chain calculations (autocorrelation); see Gelman et al. (2013).
+Unlike most packages, the particular calculations used by Stan follow those for split-\(\hat{R}\), which involve both cross-chain (mean) and within-chain calculations (autocorrelation); see Gelman et al. (2013) and Vehtari et al. (2021).

 Definition of effective sample size